eamsdev/terraform-fullstackonaws/README.md

 The following features will be added in the future:

 - AWS RDS support for SQL
+- Accessing the internet from the private subnet (needs testing)
 - Multiple ECS task support
 - Cloudfront for static hosting